 Best Hostel: Saga Poshtel Oslo Central

-It’s located centrally, so you can walk to most sights and save on public transit along the way, but should you need to venture further, trams, busses, and the central train station are right outside.
+Like its sister hotel, the Saga Poshtel is close to many sightseeing destinations, but should you need to venture further, trams, busses, and the central train station are right nearby.

 Best for Business: Park Inn by Radisson Oslo